verlenmot/weather-project/documentation/architecture/choices.md

 ## VNET Injection

 In order for Databricks to work with private storage accounts, I had to inject it into a virtual network.
-I could set my storage account to public access, but this would reduce security.
+I could set my storage account to public access as alternative, but this would reduce security.

 ## Cluster pool

 I set up a cluster pool so that the jobs run faster each time (as Spark is pre-installed and nodes do not need to start up).
-The first run takese 6-9 minutes, while subsequent runs take 3-5 minutes.
+The first run takes 6 to 9 minutes, while subsequent runs take 3 to 5 minutes.

 ## JAR

 JAR files are used instead of notebooks as they allow for better data engineering practices.
-In addition, all dependencies are additionally installed so the code runs faster each time.
+In addition, all dependencies are additionally installed so the code runs faster.

 ## Dbutils

-In order to enhance security, the JAR file retrieves the storage account SAS token, name and the API key from dbutils.secrets.
+In order to enhance security, the JAR file retrieves the storage account SAS token, storage account name and the API key from dbutils.secrets.
-This way it does not need to be hardcoded in the JAR or passed as a plaintext parameter.
+By doing this, the secrets do not need to be hardcoded in the JAR or passed as plaintext parameters.

 ## Dashboard

 I thought about using Power BI, Azure Managed Grafana and Grafana Cloud for dashboards.
-I opted for Azure Databricks Dashboards as it is the most simple option and forms a logical next step after processing on Databricks.
+I opted for Azure Databricks Dashboard instead as it is the most simple option and forms a logical next step after processing on Databricks.
 It also pairs well with Terraform.

 ## SQL Serverless Warehouse